 - Don’t give too much juice.
 It will fill up your baby’s stomach and he will not be able to eat other foods.

 - Mango is known as the king of fruits due to its delicious taste and the energy it gives.
 They are loaded with vitamins and minerals and are highly nutritious.

 - You can start introducing mangoes at 8 months of age.
 You can also introduce it after 6 months but it’s better to consult your doctor before introducing it.

-- Mangoes have many health benefits like help in digestion, good for skin, eyes, and brain development, boosts immunity, prevents anemia, helps in healthy weight gain.
+- Mangoes have many health benefits like help in digestion, being good for skin, eyes, and brain development, boosting immunity, preventing anemia, helps in healthy weight gain.

 - Mash the mano properly when you give it to your baby.
 Make sure there are no long fibers or solid clumps.
 Because these can cause indigestion and choking hazards.

 - Always give ripe mangoes.
 Unripe mangoes can cause constipation.

 - Mango puree is better to give than giving mango juice.

 - To prepare mango juice just cur the mango into big slices and grind it in a mixer or juicer.